 Foreigners who receive state scholarships under international agreements, national programs, and other international obligations of Ukraine are admitted to study within the established quotas for foreigners on the basis of the directions of the Ministry of Education and Science of Ukraine.

-Foreigners and stateless persons who have a permanent residence permit in Ukraine and have completed a full secondary education based on the results of an external independent assessment of knowledge on a general basis, as well as foreigners and stateless persons who’s document of full secondary education was issued abroad are accepted for a bachelor's degree program.
+Foreigners and stateless persons who have a permanent residence permit in Ukraine and have completed a full secondary education based on the results of an external independent assessment of knowledge on a general basis, as well as foreigners and stateless persons whose document of full secondary education was issued abroad are accepted for a bachelor's degree program.

 The main requirement for foreigners and stateless persons who have expressed a desire and applied for a bachelor's degree is proficiency in the Ukrainian (Russian) language at the B1 level.